 State trade fact sheets - Vermont

-- Vermont sells more goods to Canada than to its next six largest foreign markets combined
+- Vermont sells more goods to Canada than to its next three largest foreign markets combined — Taiwan, China & South Korea

-Montréal-based Peerless Clothing International, the largest manufacturer and distributor of tailored clothing in North America, recently expanded its St. Alban’s, VT distribution and warehouse center.
-This 1,000,000 sq ft, state of the art distribution facility is linked to the Montreal manufacturing facility by its fully integrated computer system.
-With leading technology and the industry’s most advanced electronic data interchange facility, Peerless is able to service all of its customers’ orders within a 24 to 48 hour time period.
-The company now employs about 300, making it one of northwest Vermont’s five largest employers.
+Montreal-based Peerless Clothing International, the largest manufacturer and distributor of tailored clothing in North America, recently expanded its St. Alban’s, Vermont distribution and warehouse center.
+This 1,000,000 square foot, state-of-the art distribution facility is linked to the Montreal manufacturing facility by its fully integrated computer system.
+With leading technology and the industry’s most advanced Electronic Data Interchange facility, Peerless is able to service all of its customers’ orders within a 24 to 48 hour time period.
+The company now employs about 300 people, making it one of northwest Vermont’s five largest employers.

-In September 2019, iSun Energy announced a partnership with Northern Reliability, Inc. of Watertown, VT to combine their advanced solar power canopies with NRI's battery systems, leading to the opening of an office in Burlington, VT in December 2019.
-The 9-year-old company chose Burlington because Vermont promotes renewable energy and is friendly to electric vehicle policies. iSun Energy is on a mission to create clean energy and mobility, through the delivery of smart, connected, resilient and attractive solar power shading structures.
+In September 2021, Canada’s iSun Energy announced the acquisition of Vermont’s SunCommon to create a regional full-service solar installation leader servicing the residential, commercial, industrial and utility-scale markets including solar electric vehicle charging.
+The acquisition results in over 200 new Vermont-based employees at iSun.
+The 9-year-old company, which chose Vermont because the state promotes renewable energy and is friendly to electric vehicle policies, is on a mission to create clean energy and mobility, through the delivery of smart, connected, resilient and attractive solar power shading structures.
 As the company’s canopies are assembled in Canada using U.S.-made solar panels, iSun is an excellent example of the cross-border supply chain.

-Vermont exports $1.2 billion in goods to Canada annually
+Vermont exports $826 million in goods to Canada annually

 Vermont exports to Canada by industry